 ECU will allow alcohol sales

-Appalachian State, UNC Wilmington, N.C.
+University leaders at UNC Greensboro, Appalachian State, UNC Wilmington, N.C.
 Central, N.C.
-A&T, UNC Asheville, Fayetteville State, Winston-Salem State and Elizabeth City State are currently considering the change.
-University officials at those schools are discussing how the new law affects them, but have not made a final decision.
+A&T, UNC Asheville, Fayetteville State, Winston-Salem State and Elizabeth City State are still deciding what they’ll do.